Courses

 T 4pm-5:50pm

-NURS 6040b, Statistics and Research for Evidence-Based Practice NursingNeesha Ramchandani and David Vlahov
+NURS 6040b, Statistics and Research for Evidence-Based Practice NursingStaff

 This course provides theoretical and practical experience in appraisal and application of research evidence into practice.
 The emphasis is on applying that knowledge to the critique of published research.
 This is a core course.
 Required of all M.S.N. students in the first year of specialization.
 Two hours per week and online modules.
 3 Course cr

 Advanced practice nursing occurs in contexts that inevitably influence practice.
-This course provides students an integrative experience in applying health policy, organizational, regulatory, safety, quality, and ethical concepts to care.
-It provides the opportunity for students to explore the theoretical and practical considerations underlying the roles of advanced practice nurses (leader, educator, researcher, advocate, clinician, and consultant).
-The course is organized into modules incorporating the following content areas, explored utilizing a case-based approach: Regulation and Scope of Practice; Leadership and Organizational Dynamics; Health Care Access, Coverage, and Finance; Clinical Ethics; and Safety and Quality.
-This is a core course.
-Required of all M.S.N. students in the final year.
-This is a hybrid course that includes on-site interactive seminars as well as online asynchronous sessions.
-Group work and preparation are expectations outside of the classroom.
+This course provides students an integrative experience in transitioning to the profession, career planning, and applying health policy, organizational, regulatory, safety, quality, and ethical concepts to care.
+The course will provides the opportunity for students to explore the theoretical and practical considerations underlying the roles of advanced practice nurses (leader, educator, researcher, advocate, clinician, and consultant).
+The course is organized into the following content areas explored utilizing a case-based approach: Regulation and Scope of Practice; Leadership and Organizational Dynamics; Health Care Access, Coverage, and Finance; Clinical Ethics; and Safety and Quality.
+This course is required in the fall of the final year for al Master's degree candidates in the clinical specialties.
+Two hours per week.
 2 Course cr

 Th 4:30pm-6:20pm

-NURS 6060a and NURS 6060Oa or b, Promoting Health in the CommunityStaff
+NURS 6060a and NURS 6060Ob or c, Promoting Health in the CommunityStaff

 This course is a synthesis and application of the process of health promotion, public health, community organization, and epidemiological principles.
 Emphasis is on prevention of disease, health maintenance, health promotion, and care of the sick within households, families, groups, and communities, across the lifespan.
 This is a core course.
 Required of all M.S.N. students in the final year.
 Two hours per week.
 2 Course cr per term